How to file a restraining order in NJ

 If you or a loved one has a restraining order case in New Jersey and are in need of legal assistance, the Tormey Law Firm LLC can help.
 Our experienced restraining order attorneys have handled these types of cases in practically every county in the State of NJ and will provide you the best defense based on the facts of your case.
 As a result, our lawyers are ready and able to assist you with your restraining order case immediately including in Madison, Florham Park, Chester Twp., and Kinnelon.
 Contact our offices anytime for a free initial consultation at (908)-336-5008.

-Travis J. Tormey has been cited in numerous publications including the Star Ledger, Daily Record, Bergen Record, Asbury Park Press and AOL News.
+Travis J. Tormey has been a domestic violence lawyer in NJ for 18 years and has been cited in numerous publications including the Star Ledger, Daily Record, Bergen Record, Asbury Park Press and AOL News.
 He has also appeared as a legal expert on CBS radio with regards to domestic violence in New Jersey.
 Mr. Tormey has received numerous awards from the American Trial Lawyers Association and the National Association of Criminal Defense Attorneys.
-He also received the clients choice awards from Avvo.com in ’13, ’14’, ’15 and ’16 and is a 10.0 rating.
+He also received the clients choice awards from Avvo.com for many years and is a 10.0 rating.

 Here is a review from one of our many satisfied restraining order clients: